 24. Salami and highly processed cheese is the best mobile protein backup while traveling.

 25. Most bizarre backpacker hostel for a stay?
 Kadir’s Treehouses in Olimpos, Turkey.
 Sleep in a room with a tree trunk between your bed.

 26. Funniest Gadget for travel – The Remote Control Fart Machine.
 Remember, fart jokes are universal, regardless of the language!

 27. Instead of using the ‘Big Mac’ index to work out the affordability of a country – try using the Beer Index instead.
-Unfortunately, you may have to be a nerd to work out the price per litre.
+Unfortunately, you may have to be a nerd to work out the price per liter.

 28. Buy a book about travel disasters BEFORE you go on a trip.
 I’ve read this book, and everything is true.